9 Live Music Streaming Platforms For Concerts & Shows

 2. Restream

-Restream is a browser-based platform that makes it easy to live stream your videos to multiple streaming platforms at once (E.g., Twitch, Facebook, YouTube, Twitter, etc).
+Restream is a browser-based platform that allows you tolive stream your videos to multiple streaming platforms at once (E.g., Twitch, Facebook, YouTube, Twitter, etc).
 Any live video service that accepts RTMP streaming is compatible.

 Other key features include: